 Composer Biography: Giuseppe Verdi

 "I adored and I adore this art; and when I am alone and am wrestling with my notes, then my heart pounds, tears stream from my eyes, and the emotions and pleasures are beyond description."

 - Verdi writing to Piave, 1860

 Verdi c.
 1855 - New York Public Library

 October 10, 1813 - January 27, 1901

 Today, musicians, producers, and audiences recognize Giuseppe Verdi as one of the most influential composers in opera.
 Although extremely talented, Verdi experienced many disappointments on his path to becoming famous.

-Born in 1813 near Busseto, Italy, Verdi was enthralled with music at a young age, fascinated alike by tunes from the passing organ grinder and music played and sung at church.
+Born in 1813 near Busseto, Italy, Verdi began to love music at a young age, fascinated alike by tunes from the passing organ grinder and music played and sung at church.
 Verdi's parents worked hard operating an inn and tavern, and they supported their son's interest in music, even giving him a spinet, a type of small harpsichord, which Verdi often played late into the night.
 He also played the organ at church, and, at the age of ten, became the part-time organist at San Michele Arcangelo.

-By this time, Verdi's impressive musical talent earned him the patronage of Antonio Barezzi, a local merchant who contributed to his community by sponsoring the studies of young musicians.
-In 1825, at the age of twelve, Verdi enrolled in a music school run by librettist and composer Ferdinando Provesi, who taught him piano and composition.
-As a teenager, Verdi composed numerous pieces in various styles, marches, church music, theatre pieces, concerti, cantatas, etc. At the age of eighteen, Verdi applied for admission to the Imperial Royal Conservatory for Music in Milan.
+By this time, Verdi's impressive musical talent earned him the patronage of Antonio Barezzi, a local merchant who gave money to help young musicians afford their studies.
+When he was twelve years old, Verdi enrolled in a music school run by librettist and composer Ferdinando Provesi, who taught him piano and composition.
+As a teenager, Verdi composed numerous pieces in different styles, including marches, church music, theatre pieces, and choral music.
+At the age of eighteen, Verdi applied for admission to the Imperial Royal Conservatory for Music in Milan.
 His parents, mentors, and sponsors wrote letters of support, and Verdi performed well at his audition.
 Despite Verdi's hard work and talent, the men in charge of admissions felt he was too old to become a great musician, and one admissions official stated that Verdi "would turn out to be a mediocrity."

 Verdi was deeply disappointed, but he did not give up.
 Instead of returning home, he requested funds from his sponsors and stayed in Milan.
-(Continued on next page)